Spontaneous Combustion #1

 Spontaneous Combustion #14

 The last issue for both xerox printing and spiral binding.
 I wasn’t upset about not having to punch and bind all those zines by hand anymore!
 After this issue it was time to do something different as I felt the zine was getting a bit stale.
-This one featured interviews Big’n and Shorty, who had relatives among the band members.
-I also ended up putting out two records by Big’n.
+This one featured interviews with Big’n and Shorty, who had relatives among the band members.
 Lots of record and live reviews were in this issue as well.
 The cover was the “Guilt Man” which was a prop/character from the Skinny Puppy Last Rights tour, as drawn and designed by Tim Gore, who was their prop designer for the Too Dark Park and Last Rights tours and a hell of a good guy.
 The was the last issue ever to feature the cool/shit lists as well.

 Spontaneous Combustion #15